Aetf/Aetf.github.io/source/_posts/complex-md-test.md

     {% blockquote David Levithan, Wide Awake %}
 Do not just seek happiness for yourself.
 Seek happiness for all.
 Through kindness.
 Through mercy.
 {% endblockquote %}

+This will produce a styled footer.
+Notice how the margin is still correct before and after the blockquote.

 {% blockquote David Levithan, Wide Awake google.com Google %}
 Do not just seek happiness for yourself.
 Seek happiness for all.
 Through kindness.
 Through mercy.